grafana/hackathon-12-mcp-compliance/docs/usage.md

 4. Call resources and tools as needed

 See the example client in the `examples` directory for a complete example of how to use the server with an MCP client.

+What is the Access Control (AC) family in FedRAMP?
+What controls does it include?

+What FedRAMP controls are related to authentication?

+What compliance programs are available in the MCP server?
+Can you give me an overview of FedRAMP High?

+How should I implement AC-2 (Account Management) in my cloud application?

+I'm building a web application that uses OAuth for authentication.
+How should I implement IA-2 (Identification and Authentication)?

+What's the best way to implement the audit controls (AU family) together in a cohesive way?

+What evidence should I collect to demonstrate compliance with AC-1?

+How does our company collect evidence for AC-2?

+What evidence do we need to collect for the Identification and Authentication controls?

+What controls require quarterly reviews according to our company practices?

+I'm starting a new cloud project that will need FedRAMP High compliance.
+What controls should I focus on first, and how should I approach implementation and evidence collection?

+I have implemented basic authentication with username and password.
+What additional controls do I need to implement to meet FedRAMP High requirements for identification and authentication?

+We have an upcoming FedRAMP audit.
+What are the most common pitfalls when collecting evidence for the Access Control family, and how can we avoid them?

+How does AC-2 (Account Management) relate to other controls in the FedRAMP framework?
+Are there dependencies I should be aware of?